-Sales increased from 108 in April to 140 in May, but buyers remain selective.
+140 homes sold in May, up from 108 in April, but buyers remain selective.
 There are now 544 homes for sale across Brantford, giving buyers plenty of choice and making pricing more important than ever.

 The homes that look like good value are still selling quickly.
 The homes that don't are sitting, reducing, or coming off the market entirely.